CentOS-Storage-SIG/centos-release-nfs-ganesha/README.md

-centos-release-nfs-ganesha28 provides the YUM repository file for packages of the CentOS Storage SIG that are used with NFS-Ganeha 2.8.
+centos-release-nfs-ganesha28 provides the YUM repository file for packages of the CentOS Storage SIG that are used with NFS-Ganesha 2.8.

 This package needs to be built against the following targets so that the packages land at the right tag for inclusion in CentOS Extras: